Introduction: Herod or God the Baby?

 A theology of power then, is always lying about itself and about others.
 The truth always threatens to undermine the narratives of control and power maintenance that shape a Church intent on maintaining its power.
 The narrative then, must continuously be propped up by lies, half truths, slander and propaganda.
 Truth tellers have no place in such a community and they must be discredited and undermined by any means possible.
 There is no room whatsoever for vulnerability here, because to be vulnerable is to speak the truth.
 Those who make themselves vulnerable will regret it.
 Masks must be worn on all occasions.
 A community shaped by this theology of power is constantly eating away at itself.
 While in public, all will play their part and wear their mask in the grand narrative.
 But in private, gossip, slander and truths will seep out like a poisonous gas, some serving to buttress the narrative, others to subvert in.
 To counteract this, the Tyrants try ever more to impose the narrative on all aspects of life.
 For example, in a community that sees itself as one of the few of God’s elect, to challenge the system, to question dogma or to call out authority figures is a sin, if not the cardinal sin

 A theology of power depends heavily on Apologetics.
 Apologetics give the theology of power a illusion of openness to questioning, while masking its genuine aversion to vulnerability.
-As I wrote to a commenter on this blog a few months ago:
+As I wrote a few months ago:

 Apologetics are also essential in helping the theology of power maintain its power.
 I have been thinking recently about the connection between Christian apologetics and power.
 This might sound counter-intuitive to many, surely apologetics is about the truth?
 The key to recognize this connection is to note that apologetics is the capitulation of Christianity to modernity.
 There is an essential connection between Modernity and control.
 The enlightenment created a new hierarchy, these on the top were no longer the most pious, the richest or those born into the right family, but instead, the most rational.
 Thus, the scientific class ascended to the top and gained the right to impose their ‘rational’ view of the world unto the unwashed masses below.
 The West, as the most ‘rational’ and ‘advanced’ of civilizations, gave itself the right to shape the world in its own image.
 From this relationship between rationality and control, we get the horrors of eugenics, colonialism and environmental denigration.
 Apologetics, is the Christian attempt to enter into the battle to be the most rational and so, to ascend to the top of the heap.
 The new atheist phenomenon was not as much a debate about the existence of God, as it was a proxy for the ongoing culture wars and a battle for soul of Christendom.
 The winner, that is, the “most rational worldview,” gets to shape the society and the culture in their own image.
 James K A Smith articulates precisely this perspective in his Introducing Radical Orthodoxy.
 Speaking of the critics of the theological movement of Radical Orthodoxy—a theological movement which critiques precisely this notion of autonomous, secular reason—he notes that a political agenda is implicit in those critiques:

-It is no surprise at all, that we now see alliances forming between former new atheists and Christian apologists to battle the emergence of Woke Progressivism.
-This is because the apologists and the new atheists are both modernists, while the progressives are postmodernists.
-The Postmodernists represent a threat to very structure which empowers the new atheists and the apologists.
+It is no surprise at all, that we now see alliances forming between former new atheists and Christian apologists to battle the emergence of new intersectional social justice movements This is because the apologists and the new atheists are both modernists, while the intersectional social justice activists are postmodernists.
+This Postmodern movement represent a threat to very structure which empowers the new atheists and the apologists.
 They subvert the whole “may the most rational argument win” game, and set up a whole new playing field, in which a different set of “skills” will land you on top.

 The theology of power is, in essence, satanic.
 Lucifer was cast out of heaven for attempting, in his pride, to ascend to the place of God.
 He is called “the prince of lies,” and the “prince of this world” because he is obsessed by worldly power and will do anything to maintain it.
 This is precisely the character of the church of power.
 It, like Herod, claims to want to worship Jesus, while in its attempt to empower itself, seeks to kill him.